What are native plants? and Why do we care about planting more of them?

 These books are detailed and beautiful, with good color photographs to help familiarize us with each genus.
 Bill Cullina is a true authority on native plants, and he writes with clarity and character.
 Now out of print, they can still be purchased at a price... or hopefully found at your local library.

 - Native Trees, Shrubs & Vines: A Guide to Using, Growing, and Propagating North American Woody Plants

 - New England Wildflower Society Guide: Growing & Propagating Wildflowers of the United States and Canada William Cullina.
 Houghton Mifflin Company, 2000.

 - Native Trees for North American Landscapes

 Guy Sternberg with Jim Wilson.
 Timber Press, 2004.

-This wonderful book takes a very detailed look at more than 100 tree species native to the United States east of the Continental Divide.
-With a short chapter on each species and its closest relatives, it is especially helpful in gaining a detailed understanding of each species' characteristics and ecological niche.
+A detailed treatise on more than 100 tree species native to the United States east of the Continental Divide, with a short chapter on each.
+It is especially helpful in its discussion of each species' characteristics and ecological niche.

 - Spring Wildflowers of the Northeast: A Natural History

 Carol Gracie.
 Princeton University Press, 2012.

 This book covers thirty northeastern wildflower species, with a detailed chapter and extensive photos of each.
 It is a great resource for understanding these species— along with their pollinators, reproductive habits, and ecosystem relationships.